Silk Letter Movement

 Stamp from 2013 commemorating the Movement.

-The Silk Letter Movement ('Tehreek-e-Reshmi Rumal') refers to a movement organised by Deobandi leaders between 1913 and 1920, aimed at gaining Indian independence from British rule by forming an alliance with the Ottoman Empire, the Emirate of Afghanistan and the German Empire.
+The Silk Letter Movement ('Tehreek-e-Reshmi Rumal') was a movement organised by Deobandi leaders between 1913 and 1920, aimed at gaining Indian independence from British rule by forming an alliance with the Ottoman Empire, the Emirate of Afghanistan and the German Empire.
 This plot was uncovered by the Punjab CID with the capture of letters from Ubaidullah Sindhi, one of the Deobandi leaders then in Afghanistan, to Mahmud Hasan Deobandi, another leader then in Hejaz.
 The letters were written on silk cloth, hence the name.

 Overview

 Muhammad Mian Mansoor Ansari went to Hejaz with Mahmood Hasan in September 1915.
 He returned to India in April 1916 with Ghalib Nama (Silk Letter) which he showed to freedom fighters in India and the autonomous areas, and then took to Kabul where he arrived in June 1916.

-With the onset of World War I, Ubaidullah Sindhi and Mehmud Hasan (principal of the Darul Uloom Deoband) had travelled to Kabul and Hejaz respectively in October 1915 with plans to initiate a Muslim insurrection in the tribal belt of India.
-For this purpose, Ubaid'Allah was to propose that the Amir of Afghanistan declare war on Britain, while Mahmud al Hasan sought German and Turkish help.
+With the onset of World War I, Ubaidullah Sindhi and Mehmud Hasan (principal of the Darul Uloom Deoband) had travelled to Kabul and Hejaz, respectively, in October 1915 with plans to initiate a Muslim insurrection in the tribal belt of India.
+For this purpose, Ubaidullah was to propose that the Amir of Afghanistan declare war on Britain, while Mahmud Al Hasan sought German and Turkish help.
 Hasan proceeded to the Hejaz Vilayet.
 Ubaid Allah, in the meantime, was able to establish friendly relations with Amir.
-As the plans unfolded in what came to be called the Silk Letter Movement, Ubaid'Allah was able to establish friendly relations with Amir.
-At Kabul, Ubaid'Allah, along with some students who had preceded him to Turkey to join the Caliph's "Jihad" against Britain, decided that the pan-Islamic cause would be best served by focussing on the Indian Freedom Movement.
+As the plans unfolded in what came to be called the Silk Letter Movement, Ubaidullah was able to establish friendly relations with Amir.
+At Kabul, Ubaidullah, along with some students who had preceded him to Turkey to join the Caliph's Jihad against Britain, decided that the pan-Islamic cause would be best served by focussing on the Indian Freedom Movement.